-The Division of Research, through the Office of Research Compliance and Biosafety, is responsible for providing training and support to faculty, students, and staff in regulatory requirements for scientific research at Texas A&M. A printable one-page overview of the Office of Research Compliance and Biosafety is available.
+The Division of Research, through the Offices of Research Compliance and Biosafety, is responsible for providing training and support to faculty, students, and staff in regulatory requirements for scientific research at Texas A&M. A printable one-page overview of the Offices of Research Compliance and Biosafety is available.
 View The Texas A&M University System's Guiding Principles for Research Compliance, developed to capture some of the core principles for research compliance common among areas including research with animals, biohazards, and human subjects.

 Learn more about obtaining approval and requirements for research involving: